Aenariss/DIP/content-blocking/README.md

 5. The results of the simulation will be saved in ``results/`` folder.

 Problems:
-Loading has (only once) been observed to crash -> please be patient and prepare for multiple relaunches (dont forget to save your traffic each time cuz folder is deleted!) and then setting all the traffic fragments together
+DNS observation during traffic logging sometimes fails, cause unknown (Scapy-caused issue).
+During traffic logging, it is recommended to not use the computer to avoid unnecessary DNS traffic.
+Can be partially solved by setting higher number of repeat attempts in config.

 JShelter FPD sometimes has a race condition which causes fingerprinting to not work on some pages.

-Sometimes, scapy adds weird DNS records.
-PLease, always run test run with pure chrome browser (since firefox does not log errors).
+Sometimes, DNS server fails since some unexpected DNS situations may occur.
+PLease, always first run test with pure chrome browser (since firefox does not log errors).
 If something went wrong, you will see err::NAME_NOT_RESOLVED in result logs.
 In such cases, the simplest solution is to collect traffic again.

 All paths need to be with '/' instead of Windows '\' (config)